-M-Files provides partners with a Visual Studio 2015/2017 template that can be used to develop Intelligent Metadata Layer External Repository Connectors using C#.
+M-Files provides developers with a Visual Studio 2017/2019 template that can be used to develop Intelligent Metadata Layer External Repository Connectors using C#.

 Testing of Intelligent Metadata Layer components requires that you are running a version of M-Files that includes the IML Core licence component.
 This is typically not included in development licences.